-(dd) A copy of the CAFR used to comply with item (ii) or certification that the requirements of General Accounting Standards Board Statement 18, issued August 1993, have been met.(BB) The documentation required in subitem (AA) must be placed in the facility operating record as follows:

-(aa) In the case of closure and post-closure care, either at the time of the next required local government financial test annual submittal or before the initial receipt of waste at the facility, whichever is later.

-(bb) In the case of corrective action, not later than one hundred twenty (120) days after the corrective action remedy is selected in accordance with the requirements of 329 IAC 10-21-13.
+- (dd) A copy of the CAFR used to comply with item (ii) or certification that the requirements of General Accounting Standards Board Statement 18 have been met. - (BB) The items required in subitem (AA) must be placed in the facility operating record as follows: - (aa) In the case of closure and post-closure care, either at the time of the next required local government financial test annual submittal or before the initial receipt of waste at the facility, whichever is later. - (bb) In the case of corrective action, not later than one hundred twenty (120) days after the corrective action remedy is selected in accordance with the requirements of 329 IAC 10-21-13. - (CC) After the initial placement of the items in the facility's operating record, the local government permittee shall: - (aa) update the information; and - (bb) place the updated information in the operating record;

-(CC) After the initial placement of the documentation required in subitem (AA) in the facility's operating record and within one hundred eighty (180) days following the close of the local government permittee's fiscal year, the local government permittee shall:
+within one hundred eighty (180) days following the close of the local government permittee's fiscal year.
+(DD) The local government permittee is no longer required to meet the requirements of this item when either the local government permittee: